Maia-DAO/hermes-v2/README.md

 <!-- [![Discussions][discussions-badge]][discussions-link] -->
 <!-- [![JS Library][js-library-badge]][js-library-link] -->

-In this repo you will find the contracts for the Hermes V2 reward system.
+In this repository, you will find the contracts for the Hermes V2 reward system.

 ## Contributing